 Chaplain’s Office is located in the Chapel, up the main aisle and through the gate on your right.

-John P. Campbell is a Lay Catholic Chaplain in the Office of Campus Ministry for the Archdiocese of Hartford and since 2007 serves both at Trinity College in Hartford and Central Connecticut State University in New Britain, Connecticut.
-As a member of the Religious and Spiritual Life team here at Trinity, John works primarily to build Catholic understanding and discipleship on campus by working with students, faculty, staff and administration in forming community, teaching the faith, scheduling Catholic Mass and other Sacraments, providing service and social justice opportunities, service trips and other opportunities to experience the breadth of Catholic life.
-John also works with the entire Religious and Spiritual Life team to further interfaith dialogue and interreligious cooperation between the many groups that form our community.
-The ability to work together and to cross serve each group is what makes the Trinity College religious and spiritual experience so unique.
-As a group, we strive to walk with members of our community and help them find their true place in this world.
+John P. Campbell is a lay Catholic chaplain in the Office of Campus Ministry for the Archdiocese of Hartford and, since 2007, serves at both Trinity College in Hartford and Central Connecticut State University in New Britain.
+As a member of the spiritual and religious life team at Trinity, John works primarily to build Catholic understanding and discipleship on campus.
+He forms community among students, faculty, staff, and administration; teaches the faith; schedules Catholic Mass and other sacraments; and provides service trips and opportunities to experience the breadth of Catholic life.
+John also works with the entire spiritual and religious life team to further interfaith dialogue and interreligious cooperation.
+The ability to work together and to cross serve each group is what makes the Trinity spiritual and religious experience so unique.
+As a group, we strive to walk with members of our community and to help them find their true place in this world.

 The Trinity College Gospel Choir (TCGC), which began in 1988, is dedicated to gospel music and the spiritual expressions of the African-American church traditions.
 As one of its two part-time directors, John Hayes teaches gospel music to the Choir members, leads weekly rehearsals and accompanies the Choir on piano.
 Since taking on this role in 2004, Hayes has seen TCGC expand its presence on campus.

 “Each year, we’re seeing that more and more people are embracing what this choir brings to the campus,” says Hayes.
 “It is gratifying to see how moved people are once they come and experience the music and the emotion beneath it.”